For Authors|For Editors|For Reviewers

 All contributors who do not meet the criteria for authorship should be listed in the ‘Acknowledgment’ section.
 Examples of those who might be acknowledged include a person who provided purely technical help or writing assistance, or a department chair who provided only general support.
 The involvement of scientific (medical) writers or anyone else who assisted with the preparation of the manuscript content should be acknowledged, along with their source of funding, as described in the European Medical Writers Association (EMWA) guidelines.
 The role of medical writers should be acknowledged explicitly in the 'Acknowledgment' section as appropriate.

-Authors have responsibility to get approval by persons named in the acknowledgment section.
+Authors have responsibility to get approval from persons named in the acknowledgment section.

 2.4 Authorship Change